Skip to content

 Aortic Specialist Nurses

 Our patients love Aortic Specialist Nurses.
 They make a massive difference to life-long patient care in Aortic Dissection.
-Every specialist Aortic centre should have one, or preferably two...
+In 2024, we appointed the pioneer of the Aortic Specialist Nurse concept, Emma Hope, as our charity's very own Aortic Specialist Nurse.
+Every specialist Aortic centre needs an Emma, or preferably two...

 Aortic Specialist Nurses